 Of Grant and Grover Cleveland.

-Welcome to the second part of our musical tour through the Oval Office.
+Welcome to the second part of our encore presentation of a musical tour through the Oval Office.
 That quatrain from Rodgers & Hart's "There's A Small Hotel" is where we left things last night, as our medley journeyed from George Washington to Grover Cleveland, the 22nd president.
-So, for Presidents Day itself, here come the musicalized commanders-in-chief of the modern era, presidents 23 to 45, via musical performances from Jimmy Cagney to Jay-Z, Sophie Tucker to Sheryl Crow - plus a trio of presidential contributions from Ronald Reagan, Bill Clinton and the incumbent chief executive himself.
+So, for Presidents Day itself, here come the musicalized commanders-in-chief of the modern era, presidents 23 to 45, via performances from Jimmy Cagney to Jay-Z, Sophie Tucker to Sheryl Crow - plus a trio of presidential contributions from Ronald Reagan, Bill Clinton and the incumbent chief executive himself.

 To hear Part Two, featuring the 23 most recent presidents, from Benjamin Harrison to Donald Trump, click on the button above.